STSyn: Speeding Up Local SGD with Straggler-Tolerant Synchronization: Performance Analysis

 It is easy to see that $\mathbb{E}[S^j]$ is also positively related to $K$ and $U$.
 That is to say, as the PS waits for more workers to finish more local iterations, a larger number of workers could complete at least one update and be selected to upload their local parameters at each round.

-Fig.~\ref{examp} shows an example of a certain training round of STSyn with $M=40,K=30$, and $U=2$.
+Fig.~\ref{examp} shows an example of a certain training round of STSyn under the CIFAR-10 dataset using a CNN neural network with $M=40,K=30$, and $U=2$.
 It can be observed that almost half of the workers have completed more than $U=2$ local updates and 7 stragglers have one.
 These additional local updates are beneficial to the convergence speed, as will be illustrated in the sequel.
 Over 200 rounds, we also calculate the average number of local updates and that of workers selected to upload per round.
 As indicated in Fig.~\ref{examp}, the values are 2.63 and 37.155, both of them are consistent with the derived results $\mathbb{E}[U_m^j]=2.6352$ and $\mathbb{E}[S^j]= 37.132$ in (\ref{average_number_lu}) and (\ref{average_S}), respectively.

 \textbf{Benefits from Additional Effective Local Updates.} By keeping all the workers computing until the end of each round, STSyn makes full use of any completed (effective) local update.
-This includes the additional ones performed both by the fastest $K$ workers and by the rest $M-K$ stragglers (see Fig.~\ref{examp}), as compared to the typical local SGD methods such as FedAvg with $U_m^j=U$.
-The respective benefits of exploring both types are illustrated in Fig.~\ref{fig:eff}.
-In particular, STSyn\_modified1 merely utilizes the additional local updates of the fastest workers, i.e., we have $U_m^j\geq U$ for the $K$ fastest workers and $S^j=K$; while STSyn\_modified2 only keeps the additional ones performed by the stragglers, i.e., we have $U_m^j=U$ for the $K$ fastest workers and $S^j\geq K$.
-It can be observed that both of STSyn\_modified1 and STSyn\_modified2 require fewer training rounds than the baseline FedAvg to reach the same test accuracy.
+This includes the additional ones performed both by the fastest $K$ workers and by the rest $M-K$ stragglers (see Fig.~\ref{examp}), as compared to the typical local SGD methods such as PASGD with $U_m^j=U$.

+The respective benefits of exploring both types are illustrated in Fig.~\ref{fig:eff}, where we trained a CNN on the CIFAR-10 dataset with $M=20, K=10$ and $U=5$.
+In particular, STSyn\_modified1 merely utilizes the additional local updates of the fastest workers, i.e., we have $U_m^j\geq U$ for the $K$ fastest workers and $S^j=K$; while STSyn\_modified2 only keeps the additional ones performed by the stragglers, i.e., we have $U_m^j=U$ for the $K$ fastest workers and $S^j\geq K$, which is equivalent to scheme B in \cite{ruan2021towards}.
+It can be observed that both of STSyn\_modified1 and STSyn\_modified2 require fewer training rounds than the baseline PASGD to reach the same test accuracy.
 In other words, any type of effective local update is favorable.
 It is also evidently seen that the ones of the fastest workers are indeed more useful.
+Meanwhile, the local updates from the stragglers are also contributive to balance the heterogeneity in synchronization and mitigate the client-drift effect \cite{zhao2018federated}.
 Furthermore, the joint effect of the two types is magnificent, which will be shown in Section V.